UQ-RCC/ipp/docs/README.md

 #  What is IPP (Image processing portal)?

-The IPP is a HTML based web interface for biologists to interact with High Performance Compute (HPC) systems at The University of Queensland.
+The IPP is a Web page for biologists to interact with High Performance Compute (HPC) systems at The University of Queensland.

-The IPP is designed and funded by the IMB Microscopy Facility & the Research Computing Centre (RCC)
+The IPP is designed, funded and developed by the IMB Microscopy Facility & the Research Computing Centre (RCC)

 # Why portal?